Alonso-del-Arte/chess/doc/Terminology.md

 expect the piece in question to be undefended, others expect the piece to have been placed in a vulnerable position unintentionally, or to be defended but only slightly less than what would constitute a pointless sacrifice, etc.
+* **Even trade** &mdash; When a player uses a piece to capture an opponent's piece of the same worth, and that piece is immediately captured by the opponent.
+For example, a player uses a rook to capture an opponent's rook, and the capturing rook is then itself captured on the opponent's turn.
 * **Expert** &mdash; A USCF tournament player rated at 2000 or higher but less than 2200 in the Elo rating system.